Skip to main content

 Defining Entities via EntitySchema

-helper we define the schema programmatically.
+With EntitySchema helper you define the schema programmatically.

 export interface Book extends CustomBaseEntity {